thma/thma.github.io/posts/2020-12-20-reconciling-fp-and-oop-concepts.md

 tags: haskell, OOP, FP, Object Oriented Programming, Functional Programming, Referential Transparency, Polymorphism
 ---

-Some time ago I came across a very interesting post on the Clean-Coder-Blog, which kept me busy for weeks until I finally decided to write this article.
+This post is part of the [Advent of Haskell 2020 series](https://adventofhaskell.com/).
+Hence, I tried to keep the content easy and enjoyable but still present some food for thought!

-In his blog-post Uncle Bob tries to reconcile concepts from both Functional Programming and Object Oriented Programming
+Some time ago I came across an interesting post on the Clean-Coder-Blog, which kept me busy for weeks until I finally decided to write this article.

-by explaining that both approaches are not mutually exclusive but both provide useful principles that go very well together and in fact are complementary:
+In his blog-post Uncle Bob tries to reconcile concepts from both Functional Programming and Object Oriented Programming by explaining that both approaches are not mutually exclusive but both provide useful principles that go very well together and in fact are complementary:

 > In this blog I will make the case that while OO and FP are orthogonal,
 > they are not mutually exclusive.